There comes in a time in every marketer’s career when they involuntarily shriek, “Save us from cat videos!”

 Make it easier for teams—whether in marketing, sales, customer service, or internal communications—to find what they’re looking for.

-The average company that created more than 51 videos each year increased by 254% in 2020.
+The average company that created more than 51 videos each year increased by 261% over the past two years.
 With that much video, you need an organizational system.

 Whether you want to arrange video content by project, campaign, team, or something else, video libraries allow you to slice and dice content, organizing it into sections that make it simple for everyone to find what they’re looking for.

 Ensure Proper Coding and Formatting

 Video libraries allow you to share content directly from the library to a variety of channels, including the ability to embed on your website, share on social media and more.
 This eliminates the need for you to code and format your videos manually before uploading them individually to each platform.

 Unlike uploading a video to YouTube (which gives YouTube all of the search value connected to your content), having a video library for your business means that you can embed videos directly into your site and reap the search engine optimization (SEO) rewards—think increased site traffic.